I’ve been told that I won’t have time as a freshman to be in band and still make good grades. Is this true?

 The band performs at home football games (usually 5).
 When possible we march in a local parade, and will perform in exhibition at high school marching contests.
 Several open weekends allow you plenty of time to go home and visit friends and family, for academics, social activities, and more!

 How can I become a member of the band?
 Are auditions necessary?

 There is no audition for marching band, with the exception of color guard members (to assess experience level), and percussionists (to place members on the correct instruments).
 Enroll in MPEI-301.01 (non-credit), MPEI-311.01 (1 hour credit) or MPEI 210.01 (1 hour P.E. credit).
 The non-credit option allows you to be a member and it not count towards block tuition.

 What if I’ve already registered and band is not on my schedule?

 If you have already registered and have a conflict with the MW 11:15-11:45, and F 11:50-12:45 slot, we would be glad to work with you to make band possible in your schedule.
 In most instances, we can take care of the scheduling change for you.
 With freshman level courses, there are almost always additional sections available of the courses you need.
 If you don’t have a conflict, simply contact your advisor to add the course.
 (Remember to inform your advisor and our staff of your preferred enrollment option.)

 The grading policy is based almost exclusively on attendance and attitude.
 If you are at rehearsals and performances, it will be an easy A!
 If you are enrolled in one of the 1 credit sections, your grade counts toward your GPA.
 If you are enrolled in the 0 credit section, you receive a grade but it does not count towards your GPA.

 Are scholarships still available for participating in band?

-YES!
-Almost all of our Big Purple members receive some form of financial assistance.
 Please see scholarships and auditions for more information.